ServerlessLLM/ServerlessLLM/serverless_llm/store/README.md

 ## ROCm Support

 Currently, `sllm-store` only support build ROCm wheel from source.
-We now only tested on Pytorch 2.3.0 with ROCm 6.2.0.
+We now only tested on PyTorch 2.3.0 with ROCm 6.2.0.
 Versions lower than ROCm 6.2.0 will face shared memory not released issue due to the memory leak in `hipIpcCloseMemHandle`.
 For more details, please refer to this [ROCm issue](https://github.com/ROCm/HIP/issues/3580).

 To build the ROCm version of `sllm-store`, we recommend you to use the docker and build it in ROCm container.